 However, one downside is the lack of code examples in popular languages such as Node.js and Python.

-While you can figure out the implementation from the documentation, having ready-made examples would be a convenient touch and is almost an expected feature across all API scraping services.
+While you can figure out the implementation from the documentation, having ready-made examples would be a convenient touch and is an expected feature across the majority API scraping services.

 It wouldn’t hurt for Bright Data to add more code examples to their request builder and documentation.